What is Florida Nursing Home Abuse and Neglect?

 - Maintain a comfortable temperature for residents.
 If the facility is cold, nursing staff can show they care by providing blankets and sweaters for the resident.
 If a resident complains of being cold, they are susceptible to becoming ill.
 A senior citizen should never be left in frigid temperatures.
 In reverse, a resident should never become so overheated that dehydration is the result.
 Maintaining proper temperature control is key.

 - Nursing staff should never ignore symptoms even if they may seem like “nothing serious”.
 It’s important those caring for the elderly pay attention to coughs, sneezes, and respiratory sounds.
 This is one of many reasons nursing staff must have proper license to care for geriatric patients.
 Knowing what to listen for (breath and heart sounds) is specialized.

-When it comes to preventing nursing home abuse, this information is useful year round.
+When it comes to preventing nursing home abuse, the following information is useful year round.
 In the event of emergencies, preventing unnecessary pain and suffering to vulnerable populations can save lives and prevent future liability.

 An elderly person finding themselves needing the care of a nursing home may be fearful.
 Some seniors rarely receive visitors.
 As a result, nurses who provide love and care are highly valuable.
 Elderly who don’t receive frequent visitors are sometimes the ones who find themselves victims of nursing home abuse.
 This happens as a result of negligent, abusive staff members thinking they will never be caught in the act.
 This is not true!
 Every staff member in a nursing home must act appropriately and uphold their duty of care.
 Florida’s elderly population look to caregivers for patience and compassion.
-Nurses who listen to a story a resident wants to tell, hold their hand, or read them a book before bed are the gold standard of care.
+Nurses who listen a story or offer a hand to hold are the gold standard in nursing home care.